Textualize/textual/docs/widgets/data_table.md

 A widget to display text in a table.
 This includes the ability to update data, use a cursor to navigate data, respond to mouse clicks, delete rows or columns, and individually render each cell as a Rich Text renderable.
 DataTable provides an efficiently displayed and updated table capable for most applications.

-Specific applications may have custom rules for formatting, numbers, repopulating tables after searching or filtering, and responding to selections.
+Applications may have custom rules for formatting, numbers, repopulating tables after searching or filtering, and responding to selections.
 The widget emits events to interface with custom logic.

 - [x] Focusable
 - [ ] Container